 Homeopathy

 My homeopathic remedy kit must have saved me a fortune over the years.
 I use that more than anything else for myself and my family for normal day-to-day ailments.
-It is a completely different way to deal with ailments in that the aim is the promotion of health rather than the suppression of any particular symptom (which is what drugs tend to do).
+It is a completely different way to deal with ailments, in that the aim is to promote health rather than suppress any particular symptom.

-There are many homeopathic remedies that people use because they believe they can help boost the immune system (there are many more remedies, of course, for the different stages/symptoms of infection).
+There are many homeopathic remedies that people use because they believe they can help support the immune system (there are many more remedies, of course, for the different stages/symptoms of infection).

 “ABC” is a combination remedy that is sometimes also called ‘new beginnings’ and can be taken at the very start of cold symptoms (it is a combination remedy that contains Aconite, Belladonna and Chamomile, hence the name ABC)

 Aconite on its own is effective at the start of infection.
-If fluey symptoms develop then Gelsemium is often the indicated remedy.
+If flu-like symptoms develop, then Gelsemium is often the indicated remedy.